DIU TOURISM | TOP PLACES TO VISIT, BEACHES & TRAVEL GUIDE TO DIU

 Peak Season: November to February

 At a distance of 82 km from Somnath, 122 km from Amreli, 135 km from Keshod, 149 km from Junagadh, 173 km from Palitana, 209 km from Bhavnagar, 210 km from Porbandar, 232 km from Rajkot, 305 km from Jamnagar, 313 km from Dwarka, 343 km from Okha, 369 km from Ahmedabad, 427 km from Vadodara, 564 km from Surat and 842 km from Mumbai, Diu is a small island in the Union territory of Daman and Diu.
-Lies near the coast of Kathiyawad region of Gujarat, Diu is one of the popular tourist destinations in India and among the must include places in Gujarat Tour Packages.
+Lies near the coast of Kathiyawad region of Gujarat, Diu is one of the popular tourist destinations in India you must include in honeymoon packages and among the must include places in Gujarat Tour Packages.